agoda-com/StructuredMapper/README.md

 Mapping methods can be synchronous or asynchronous.
 The latter will be transparently run concurrently, potentially improving performance.

 ## The [`MapperBuilder`](/StructuredMapper/MapperBuilder.cs)
 Mappers are created with a builder, which returns a plain old function.
-The resulting function can be either:
+The resulting function can either be:
 - asynchronous by calling `Build()`
     - returns `Task<Func<TSource, TTarget>>`
 - or synchronous, by calling `BuildSync()` (only if no asynchronous mappers have been declared)